 There are a total of nine assessed areas to address which include interest or pleasure in doing things, poor appetite or overeating, trouble concentrating on things, etc.

-University of Madison-Wisconsin.
+- Addiction Research Center.
 Beck Depression Inventory (BDI).